israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 #### Other Top Features
 - As for employee satisfaction, it is no surprise that less employee satisfaction predicts turnover well.
 Refer to the partial dependence chart.
 Satisfaction of 0.1 or less is a definite walk.
-- As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity elsewhere.
+- It is not unexpected that the number of projects affects employee turnover.
+At 6 or more projects, there is a tendency for employees to leave the company.
+More projects lead to longer hours worked.

 - As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
 Perhaps, after stock options have vested.
-- It is not unexpected that the number of projects affects employee turnover.
-At 6 or more projects, there is a tendency for employees to leave the company.

 ### Recommendation
-Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.
+- Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.
-Ascertain why employees leave after 5 years of tenure.
+- Ascertain why employees leave after 5 years of tenure.
-For employees with excellent evaluations, discuss what incentives would help retain these talented individuals.
+- For employees with excellent evaluations, discuss what incentives would help retain these talented individuals.
+- As for last_evaluation, find out why better-performing employees leave.
+Do they find a better opportunity elsewhere?